acsauk/CV/README.md

 ## Alex Saunders

-Welcome to the CV of Alex Saunders.
-Maker of Things, Lover of Cat Videos, Solver of Problems, Enthusiast of Gadgets - the list goes on but to sum it up I'm a language agnostic web developer proudly trained at [Makers Academy](http://www.makersacademy.com/) looking for an opportunity to put to use the cool/amazing skills I've learnt at Makers and during my current role as a Junior Full Stack Web Developer.
+I'm a language agnostic web developer proudly trained at [Makers Academy](http://www.makersacademy.com/) currently solving client problems at Bluetel Solutions.

-Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development last year and I haven't looked back since.
-Being able to start each day with a new problem and formulating creative and efficient ways to solve it has proven that web development is a perfect fit for me.
+Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development a couple of years back and I haven't looked back since.

-I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things and provide value where ever possible.
+I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, have an impact on a large scale and provide value wherever possible.

 ## Skills